EvotecIT/PSWinReporting/README.md

 # PSWinReporting

 **PSWinReporting** is a little PowerShell module that solves the problem of monitoring and reading **Windows Events**.
 It allows you to set up monitoring of **Domain Controllers** (and from **2.X** any other servers) for events that happen on them.
 By default, it comes with **built-in Active Directory** events supports, but since **2.0** you can configure it to monitor anything.
-You can set up reporting on any types of events and have emails delivered with a summary of hourly, daily, weekly, monthly or quarterly changes.
+You can set up reporting on any types of events and have emails delivered with a summary of hourly, daily, weekly, monthly, or quarterly changes.
 It also supports sending notifications to Microsoft Teams, Slack, and Discord.
 Make sure to go thru related articles as they have all the KNOW HOW which is quite useful if you want to get everything from this module.

 The full project description is available on my website - [Full project description](https://evotec.xyz/hub/scripts/pswinreporting-powershell-module/).